How does payment in lieu of notice work in the UK?

 How to decide between payment in lieu and notice period

-The decision to offer PILON or give an employee notice will depend entirely on the circumstances.
-From the employer’s perspective, you should consider whether the employee needs time to wrap up and hand over any important tasks or projects.
-You might also want to consider the impact that the decision would have on the wider team, and if it would impact staff morale for a member of the team to leave with immediate effect.
-Allowing the employee to work their notice period also gives you time to find a suitable replacement and have enough time for a handover.
+The decision to offer PILON or ask an employee to work their notice period will depend entirely on the circumstances.
+As an employer, it’s worth considering whether the employee needs to wrap up and hand over any important tasks or projects.
+It is also important to establish the impact that the decision would have on the wider team, and if it would impact staff morale for a member of the team to leave with immediate effect.
+Allowing the employee to work their notice period also gives you time to hire a suitable replacement.

-However, in the case of misconduct, or where it’s not in the company’s interest or the employee’s interest to keep working their notice period, then payment in lieu might be more appropriate.
+However, in some circumstances, such as where it is not in either the employer or employee’s best interest to see out the notice period, payment in lieu would be a more appropriate solution.

 To make the decision, you’ll need to weigh up what’s best for your company and for the employee who will be leaving.